 Text Amendment to Redefine Accessory Building

 The Planning Commission, at the request of Commissioner John McClelland, has proposed to amend the Code of Ordinances, Article VII – Zoning, Section 4.2 Definitions, Accessory Building.
-The amendment proposes to delete the words Aa common wall or@ from the current definition.
+The amendment proposes to delete the words Aa common wall [email protected] from the current definition.
 This amendment is intended to clarify the definition of an accessory building and its relationship to a main building.

 The Council will set a date for a public hearing on this zoning text amendment at their July meeting.

 Commission would like to investigate the sale of Town-owned 20-foot right of way along Maple Road to adjacent homeowners.
 John proposed, and the Council concurred, that steps should be taken before deciding whether or not to proceed with the transfer.
 Steps would include:

 - interested parties to determine legal status of the right-of-way in question

 - if the Town Council decides to permit the right-of-way to be transferred, the Town Attorney will be asked to investigate process for disposition to interested parties

 - Town to outline restrictive covenants regarding use of property, e.g. not permitting structures including fences to be erected in the right-of-way, not allowing additional square footage to be combined to meet minimum building lot square footage requirements, percentage of lot coverage requirements, or set-back requirements